 - 1. Follow the procedure in before working inside your computer

 - 2. Remove the SD memory card

+- 3. Remove the optical drive assembly

-- 3. Remove the base cover
+- 4. Remove the base cover

-- 4. Disconnect the battery cable from the connector on the system board.
+- 5. Disconnect the battery cable from the connector on the system board.

-- 5. Remove the WLAN
+- 6. Remove the WLAN

-- 6. Remove the system fan
+- 7. Remove the system fan

-- 7. Remove the display assembly
+- 8. Remove the display assembly

 - 1. Open the latch and disconnect the power button board cable from the system [1]. - 2.
 Peel the conductive tape off the power button board [2]. - 3.
-Remove the single (M2x2) screw that secures the power button board to the palmrest and keyboard assembly [3]. - 4.
-Lift the power button board, along with the cable off the palmrest and keyboard assembly [4].
+Remove the single (M2x2) screw that secures the power button board to the palmrest and keyboard assembly [3].

+4. Lift the power button board, along with the cable off the palmrest and keyboard assembly [4].